 The first thing seniors and their families need to understand is that Parkinson’s disease itself isn’t fatal.
 This disease produces secondary complications that are extremely dangerous.
 In the later stages of Parkinson’s, falls are very common and often result in severe head injuries.
 Aspiration is another major problem for seniors with Parkinson’s because the disease causes weakness in the face and throat muscles.
 Most seniors are diagnosed with this disease around the age of 60, and many of those individuals live well into their 70s and 80s.
 The key to living a long and fulfilling life with Parkinson’s is to immediately begin a comprehensive treatment plan.

-If you’re the primary caregiver for a senior family member and you need respite care, Richardson, Texas, Home Care Assistance is here to help.
+If you’re the primary caregiver for a senior family member and you need respite care Garland texas, Home Care Assistance is here to help.
 Our respite caregivers are trained to assist older adults with a wide variety of everyday tasks, including meal prep, physical activity, and personal hygiene.
 We also provide 24-hour care and specialized care for seniors with Alzheimer’s, dementia, and Parkinson’s.

 Professional Treatments & Lifestyle Changes